-C. Minimum Rent: A minimum rent of \$75.00 will be applied to all rental units at Parkside Nine Phase II.
+C. Minimum Rent: A minimum rent of \$75.00, or such higher amount which may be established by the Authority, will be applied to all rental units at Parkside 4 Phase 2.
 Residents who have inadequate source of income to pay minimum rent will not be evicted for failure to pay the minimum rent under the following hardship exemption:

-Exemption: A hardship exemption shall be granted to public housing residents who can document that they are unable to pay the minimum rent because of a verifiable long-term hardship (over 90 days).
+Exemption: A hardship exemption shall be granted to RAD PBV and Cabrini/RRC residents who can document that they are unable to pay the minimum rent because of a verifiable long-term hardship (over 90 days).
 Exemption from minimum rent does not mean that the family does not pay rent.
 The family is required to pay the greatest of 30% of adjusted monthly income or 10% of monthly income.
 HMC will advise in writing any applicant/resident who pays the minimum rent what are the specific hardship exemptions that s/he has the right to request.
 Hardship exemptions will be granted pursuant to the CHA's Procedure on Hardship Exemptions.